zvasilev/mailtemi-web-new/src/content/homepage/index.md

   our_service:
     - title: One View for All Accounts and Subfolders?
-      description: View messages from all folders at once, supporting GMail and JMAP labels.
-Sync folders seamlessly for easy organization.
-Enjoy synchronized Display Names and Label colors for a clutter-free email experience.
-Simplify your iOS inbox with Just One Inbox – see all your emails at a glance.
+      description: View messages from all folders at once, supporting GMail and JMAP labels.<br><br>Sync folders seamlessly for easy organization.<br> Enjoy synchronized Display Names and Label colors for a clutter-free email experience. <br><br>Simplify your iOS inbox with Just One Inbox – see all your emails at a glance.
       image: "/images/iphone/inbox1.jpg"
     - title: Support multiple mail protocols
       description: Our system offers robust support for multiple mail protocols, ensuring seamless integration and interoperability across various email services.